coen593/odin-rock-paper-scissors/README.md

 ### Rules
 The rules are simple - this is a Best of 5 game of Rock Paper Scissors against the computer.
 Rock beats Scissors, Scissors beats Paper, Paper beats Rock.
 It's a pure game of chance.
 In case both player and computer select the same option, it's a tie and no points are assigned.

+### Icon credit
+The Rock, Paper and Scissors icons used in this project where retrieved from Icons8 (www.icons8.com).